 The Multistate Professional Responsibility Exam (MPRE) is administered by the National Conference of Bar Examiners (NCBE) three times a year.
-To be admitted to the California State Bar, you must take and pass the MPRE in addition to taking and passing the State Bar Exam.
+To be admitted to the California State Bar, you must take and pass the MPRE, in addition to taking and passing the California Bar Exam.
 The MPRE will test you on the law governing the conduct of lawyers, including the rules of professional conduct currently articulated in the ABA Model Rules of Professional Conduct, the ABA Model Code of Judicial Conduct, and controlling constitutional decisions and generally accepted principles established in leading federal and state cases.
 To the extent that questions of professional responsibility arise in the context of procedural or evidentiary issues, such as the availability of litigation sanctions or the scope of the attorney-client evidentiary privilege, the Federal Rules of Civil Procedure and the Federal Rules of Evidence will be assumed to apply, unless otherwise stated.

 |Exam Date||Regular Deadline||Regular Fee||Fee if Late|

-On the day of your MPRE exam, you should report to your test center by 8:30 a.m. and present your admission ticket along with government-issued photo ID and a passport-type photograph.
+On the day of your MPRE exam, you should report to your test center by 8:30 a.m. and present your admission ticket along with government-issued photo ID and a passport-style photograph.
 The MPRE consists of 60 multiple-choice questions, and you will have 2 hours to complete the exam.
 Note that late arrivals will not be admitted to the test center, so take extra care to ensure that you arrive in advance of your reporting time.